ihcsim/controllers/README.md

 # controllers

-This repository contains some sample code related to Kubernetes controllers:
+This repository contains sample code related to Kubernetes controllers.
+They are shared as-is under the Apache License v2.0.

 Package            | Description
 ------------------ | --------------------